Skip to content

 Arguments

-• max_xcell: Maximum number of particles per cell
+• max_xcell: number of particle slots reserved per cell.

 source